Only Closed Testing Procedures are Admissible for Controlling False Discovery Proportions: Consonance and familywise error

+We call a procedure $\mathbf{d}^I$ \emph{consonant} if it has the property that for every $S \subseteq I$, $\mathbf{d}^I(S) > 0$ implies that for at least one $i\in S$ we have $\mathbf{d}^I(\{i\}) = 1$, almost surely for all $\mathrm{P} \in \Omega$.
 Conceptually, consonant procedures allow pinpointing of effects.
 If $\mathbf{d}^I(S)>0$, signal has been detected somewhere in $S$.
 A consonant procedure in this case can always find at least one elementary hypothesis to pin the effect down on.
-This is a desirable property, as it can be unsatisfactory for a researcher to know that an effect exist but not where it can be found.
-On the other hand, \cite{Goeman2017} argued that non-consonant procedures can be far more powerful in large-scale multiple testing procedures than consonant ones.
+This is a desirable property, as it can be unsatisfactory for a researcher to know that an effect exists but not where it can be found.
+However, \cite{Goeman2017} argued that for FDP control, non-consonant procedures can be far more powerful in large-scale multiple testing procedures than consonant ones.